masonamadeus/the-bodge-lab/content/categories.md

 ---
 title: "All Categories"
+directory: false
 ---

 # All Categories

-A list of all topics on this site.
+A list of all tags on this site.

 {% if collections.tagList %}
   <ul>